Genijarl/OpenSource/README.md

 We have used [Eelviny](https://github.com/Eelviny/nxt-python) nxt-python repository for installation and as a guideline throughout this school project so check it out for further information before continuing on this project.
 You will need to download a zip file from this repository.
-All modifying of these source codes fall under Eelviny's [License](https://github.com/Eelviny/nxt-python/blob/master/LICENSE)
+All modifying of these source codes fall under GNU General Public License v3.0 [License](https://github.com/Eelviny/nxt-python/blob/master/LICENSE)

 # Requirements